5 Reasons Not to Buy M1 iPad Pro | M1 iPad Pro ReviewJun 21, 2021

 This thing doesn't really multitask.
 I mean, Apple will tell you that it multitasks, but it doesn't do it very well.

 Even with their latest WWDC announcements just yesterday, where they announced a new way of multitasking in iOS, which is admittedly a step in the right direction - sure.

 Apple has a whole range of devices with the M1 Chip and they're all capable of doing the same things.
-So why shouldn't they?
+So why shouldn't they compare it to a computer?
 It's only a matter of time before we see an iPad that can run the full Mac Operating System or a Mac with a touchscreen.

 One thing at a time.